alexclusive/ytdownloader/README.md

   Icon for executable (different to icon for window title, which is set during execution).
 Must be `.ico`.
  - `--add-data`
   Add additional data into the executable.
 Here I'm taking the local `./assets/*` directory, and making it available to the excecutable via `assets`.
 If you wanna see how that works, look at `resource_path()` in the code.
+ - `--windowed`
+  Doesn't bring up the console when running the GUI.
+However, this makes it difficult to see the state of things when running without the GUI.